RESTyard/RESTyard/README.md

 }]
 ```

-Parameters for actions may define a route which provide additional type information to the client.
+Parameters for actions may define a route which provides additional type information to the client.
 These routes will be added to the Siren fields object as "class".

 ```csharp
 [HttpGetHypermediaActionParameterInfo("CreateCustomerParametersType", typeof(CreateCustomerParameters))]